santacruzAI/MLPhasesOfMatter/README.md

 ## **Understanding the data:**

-In the process of implementing Appendix B, the clusters present in Appendix A's training data(and the associate decision boundary) is visualized by means of T-SNE in 2 dimensions.
+In the process of implementing Appendix B, the high-dimensional clusters present in Appendix A's training data(and the associate decision boundary) is visualized by means of T-SNE in 2 dimensions.
 We employ sklearn.manifold's TSNE in conjunction with pyplot.scatter for this task.